scottbedard/vuetober/README.md

 ## Getting started

 There are two ways to get started with Vuetober.
 If you're new to vue-cli, we recommend [using the pre-built SPA](https://github.com/scottbedard/vuetober-spa).
 Starting this way lets us make some decisions for you.
 Just perform a `git clone`, and you're theme is ready to go.
-[This article](https://medium.com/the-vue-point/vue-cli-3-0-is-here-c42bebe28fbb) provides a good overview of what vue-cli even is, and why you should consider using it.
+[This article](https://medium.com/the-vue-point/vue-cli-3-0-is-here-c42bebe28fbb) provides a good overview of what vue-cli is, and why you should consider using it.

 For more experienced users, use the following steps to create a custom Vuetober setup.